nachocaru/xaprb.com/content/blog/2005-12-11-optional-parameters-in-the-where-clause.md

 ---
 title: How to simulate optional parameters in SQL
-author: Baron Schwartz
-excerpt: '<p>This article explains how to write WHERE clauses that accept optional parameters, reducing the need for separate queries.</p>'
-layout: post
 permalink: /2005/12/11/optional-parameters-in-the-where-clause/
 ---
 This article explains how to write `WHERE` clauses that accept optional parameters, reducing the need for separate queries.
 I have seen a lot of SQL code where the `SELECT` is duplicated many times, but the `WHERE` clause is different in each one, and only one will execute.
 It's easy to factor out the differences in the `WHERE` clause.
 For example, consider the following code, assuming two optional parameters to the query: